 Over the years, St. Luke's has continued to expand services and options to meet the needs of the south central Minnesota and northern Iowa areas.
 Today, St. Luke's provides a continuum of care for our community with the addition of two independent living complexes (Southview Estates and New Life Manor) and a 28 unit assisted living building (Friendship Court).

-St. Luke's offers a wide variety of services that include Physical/Occupational and Speech therapy, Adult Day Services, Social Services, Therapeutic Recreation, and a Dietary department that works to meet the unique, individual dietary needs and preferences of each resident.
+St. Luke's offers a wide variety of services that include Physical/Occupational and Speech therapy, Social Services, Therapeutic Recreation, and a Dietary department that works to meet the unique, individual dietary needs and preferences of each resident.
 A part time, on-site chaplain, in coordination with local clergy, provides spiritual and end-of life care for residents, family and staff.
 A coffee and gift shop is open daily.
 Barber and beauty shop services are also available.

 A staff of 200 full and part time employees provide a "ministry of gentle service" for our residents and their families in a clean, air conditioned, smoke free, home-like atmosphere every day.